auorra/auorra/README.md

 👋 Hi there, I’m Farah.
-I am a Frontend Developer and I love designing and developing experiences.
+I am a Frontend Developer who loves to design and develop experiences.
 - 🌱 I’m currently practicing more of JavaScript and Vue.